DavisPL-Teaching/119/README.md

 Homeworks will generally be due at 11:59pm on the due date.
 **I cannot guarantee that late homeworks will be graded.**
-However, I encourage you to update your assignments even after the deadline -- GitHub classroom will allow us to see both the state of the code at the time of the deadline as well as any recent changes.
+However, I encourage you to update your assignments even after the deadline -- Gradescope will allow you to upload late work up to a few days after the assignment deadline.
 At grading time, we may choose to grade the more recent version at our discretion.

 ## Disclaimers